jhpyle/docassemble/_docs/fields.md

 Instead of using key-value pairs to represent what the variable is set to and the label, you can use `value` and `label` as keys in the dictionary.
-You can also use the dictionary keys `css class` and `color` to modify the appearance of the buttons.
+You can also use the dictionary keys `css class` and `color` to modify the appearance of the buttons, and `show if` to conditionally include the button.

 {% include side-by-side.html demo="buttons-code-list-label-value" %}